How to complete the PC8 Overseas Application Form

 The PC8 application must be completed in full using black ink pen.

-PLEASE READ CAREFULLY THE APPLICATION FORM BEFORE COMPLETING IT SO AS TO ENSURE THAT YOU HAVE CORRECTLY FILLED IN THE FORM AND HAVE ALL THE REQUIRED DOCUMENTATION.
+PLEASE READ CAREFULLY THE APPLICATION FORM BEFORE COMPLETING SO AS TO ENSURE YOU HAVE CORRECTLY FILLED IN THE FORM AND HAVE ALL THE REQUIRED DOCUMENTATION.
 THIS WILL ENSURE THE EFFICIENT PROCESSING OF YOUR APPLICATION.

 PROVING YOUR CITIZENSHIP